Sweden checks trains for migrants in first border controls in 20 years

-MALMO, Sweden (Reuters) - Swedish police started checking trains for migrants on Thursday, imposing the first large-scale border controls in two decades, a move criticized by one opposition party as ending a tradition of openness and by others as being too little too late.
+MALMO, Sweden, Nov 12 (Reuters) - Swedish police started checking trains for migrants on Thursday, imposing the first large-scale border controls in two decades, a move criticised by one opposition party as ending a tradition of openness and by others as being too little too late.

 Officers waited at Hyllie station south of the city of Malmo, the first stop in Sweden on a route from Denmark, checked passengers’ papers and led about 50 people away in the space of one and a half hours.